intel/libipt/doc/man/pt_blk_next.3.md

 iclass
 :   A coarse classification of the last instruction in the block.
 This may be
-    *ptic_error* to indicate that the classification is not available.
+    *ptic_unknown* to indicate that the classification is not available.

     The block decoder knows the instruction class of the instruction that ended the block most of the time.
 If it does, it provides this information to